Skip to main content

 • Check fluid levels on the brakes, automatic transmission, power steering, windshield washer, and coolant.

 • Check to see if there have been any recalls on your vehicle that you need to address.
-The NHSTA has a VIN search tool to look up and safety issues or recalls.
+The NHSTA has a VIN search tool to look up safety issues or recalls.

 • Confirm that your tires are properly inflated, including the spare.